Cost of Living

 New Zealand is a value for money study destination.

 Studying fashion or design in New Zealand allows you to harness your creativity, take risks and break new ground.Why choose New Zealand

-With three universities in the 2015 top 100 QS World University Rankings for art and design, the New Zealand education system gives you a head start in the competitive, fast-paced design world.
+With four universities in the 2020 top 150 QS World University Rankings for art and design, the New Zealand education system gives you a head start in the competitive, fast-paced design world.